Applications of the Morava $K$-theory to algebraic groups: Bounds on torsion in Chow groups via Morava -theory

 We remark at this point that there are examples of quadrics having infinite torsion in $\CH^4$ (see \cite{KM91}).

 \end{ntt}

 \begin{ntt}[Rost motives and excellent quadrics]

 The Chow groups of Pfister quadrics and more generally of excellent quadrics are explicitely known.
-This was announced by Rost and proved in \cite[Theorem~7.1, Theorem~8.1]{KM02}.
+This was computed by Rost in \cite[Theorem~5]{Ro90}, see also \cite[Theorem~7.1, Theorem~8.1]{KM02}.
 More generally, Yagita computed the multiplicative structure of the Chow rings of excellent quadrics (see \cite{Ya08}).

 In particular, the following result holds. \begin{prop}[Rost] Let $Q_{\alpha}$ be the Pfister quadric corresponding to a pure non-zero symbol $\alpha\in H^n_{\et}(F,\zz/2)$, $n\ge 3$.

 Then $\mathrm{Tors}\CH^i(Q_\alpha)=0$ for $i<2^{n-2}$ and $\mathrm{Tors}\CH^{2^{n-2}}(Q_\alpha)=\ZZ/2$. \end{prop} \end{ntt}